 In the Flint Hills, limestone and chert geology defied use of the plow, favoring a grass and ranching agriculture that led to preservation of large expanses of prairie.
 This rock foundation also provided a rich cultural and architectural heritage that we discover passing through small heartland towns.
 From stone fences to elegant homes, barns and courthouses, the native stone solidified history.
 As our route crisscrosses the Santa Fe Trail, we feel the pull of westward expansion that brought Norwegian, Irish, Swedish, and German settlers to this area.

-- Experience the grandeur and history to ranching days at the NPS’s Tallgrass Prairie Preserve
+- Witness the grandeur and history to ranching days at the NPS’s Tallgrass Prairie Preserve

 - Learn about the latest research on prairie ecosystems at Konza Prairie

-- Visit the Maxwell Game Wildlife Refuge for a safe encounter with bison and possibly elk
+- Visit the Maxwell Game Wildlife Refuge to see bison and possibly elk

-- Search for Burrowing Owl at Cheyenne Bottoms, a Wetland of International Importance
+- Look for Burrowing Owl at Cheyenne Bottoms, a Wetland of International Importance

-- Observe raptors, gulls, early migrating waterfowl, shorebirds, and with a bit of luck, American White Pelican by the thousands
+- See raptors, gulls, early migrating waterfowl, shorebirds, and with a bit of luck, American White Pelican by the thousands

 - Explore with local guides, Ed and Sil Pembleton, who have their finger on the pulse of the area, and help you get the most out of your visit